SuperOfficeDocs/superoffice-docs/docs/online/sandbox/replace.md

 ## Replace a sandbox environment

-In the following example, cust34506 is the sandbox environment cust21513 is the production environment.
+In the following example, cust34506 is the sandbox environment, cust21513 is the production environment.

 1. Choose the tenant you want to replace in the drop-down.
 You can access all tenants you have access to.